TheLonerD/shifterdx/DeusEx/Readme.txt

 	the highest Intelligence preset available in the game.
 This means that Karkians can open doors and Spider Bots know how to call an elevator.
 	Both can also pick up new weapons in the middle of combat.

+	To access Unrealistic, right-click the "Realistic" entry on the difficulty selection screen.

 	Multiplayer Modifications: